poachedegg12/Homebrew-SD-Installer/readme.md

-## WARNING: CURRENT RELEASE WILL COMPLETELY WIPE THE SD CARD

 # Homebrew SD Installer

 This script aims to provide an easy way to set up an SD card for installation of homebrew on a Nintendo system.